Break free from bad habits

 Specific treatments for specific problem behaviours.

-While there are many general features that problem behaviours have in common, it’s the specific differences that really makes the treatment.
+While there are many general features that habits have in common, it’s the specific differences that really matters.

 1. Understand ‘mind’

-Shine a spotlight on all the ways your mind has been working to pull you into your problem behaviour, keep you in it, and have you coming back (despite the pain and suffering).
+Shine a spotlight on how your mind has been working to pull you into your habit, keep you in it, and keep you coming back despite the pain and suffering.

 2. Understand ‘problem’

-Unpack the problem behaviour itself and fundamentally re-work your motivation to continue to engage in it going forward.
+Unpack the habit itself and fundamentally re-work your motivation to continue to engage in it going forward.

 3. Keep it going